-WWE Superstar To Debut At ‘Wrestlemania 33’
+WWE Superstar To Debut At ‘WrestleMania 33’

 The match is one of two matches to take place on the kick-off show, as the Smackdown Women’s Championship match where Alexa Bliss defends her title against “every available woman” was moved to the main card.

-WWE says that the winner of the “Andre the Giant Memorial Battle Royal” will be able to “catapult their career to new heights” and allows the winner to “carve out their own Wrestlemania moment”.
+WWE says that the winner of the “Andre the Giant Memorial Battle Royal” will be able to “catapult their career to new heights” and allows the winner to “carve out their own WrestleMania moment.”

 “The annual Battle Royal was introduced at WrestleMania 30 in honor of the late WWE Hall of Famer, Andre the Giant.
-Since then, the over-the-top-rope extravaganza has become an opportunity for the winner to carve out his very own WrestleMania moment while catapulting his career to new heights.
+Since then, the over-the-top-rope extravaganza has become an opportunity for the winner to carve out his very own WrestleMania moment while catapulting his career to new heights.”

 If Tian Bing is to win the match, then it would be a way to give him a lot of momentum.
 Since signing with the company in June of last year, Bing has made only one televised appearance.
 He and his tag team partner Ho Ho Lun lost to Johnny Gargano and Tommaso Ciampa at the first round of Dusty Rhodes Tag Team Classic Tournament.

-However it is unlikely that Bing will win the match, as many suspect that either Braun Strowman or Mojo Rawley will walk away victorious as the winner of the fourth “Andre the Giant Memorial Battle Royal”.
+However, it is unlikely that Bing will win the match, as many suspect that either Braun Strowman or Mojo Rawley will walk away victorious as the winner of the fourth “Andre the Giant Memorial Battle Royal.”
 Many think Bing is being used to pad the numbers, all while exposing him to the WWE style and give him experience working a crowd of WWE’s size.

 Bing is also expected to go through NXT, as he has not made his official debut, having only had one match that he lost.
 Many think that as soon as he gains a strong command of the English language, Tian Bing will become a part of NXT television.
 NXT is no stranger to Asian wrestlers, as Japanese wrestlers Shinsuke Nakamura, Hideo Itami, and Asuka have all been part of the developmental brand.
 In fact, Asuka is the longest-reigning NXT Women’s Championship, while Nakamura is currently feuding with Bobby Roode over the NXT Championship.